herenhuang/myplace/QUIZ_GENERATOR_PROMPT.md

 ### Step 6: Generate Complete Config File

 Output the complete TypeScript config file with:
-- ✅ All 8-10 questions with unique IDs (q1, q2, q3, etc.)
+- ✅ Exactly 8 questions with sequential IDs (q1, q2, q3, q4, q5, q6, q7, q8)
-- ✅ EXACTLY 3 options per question (not 4!) + allowCustomInput: true on every question
+- ✅ EXACTLY 3 options per question + allowCustomInput: true on every question
+- ✅ Each question is a VISCERAL scenario (immediate, present-tense, gut-feel)
-- ✅ Each question is a concrete SCENARIO with ACTION-based options
+- ✅ Each question has ACTION-based options (what they DO, not what they think/prefer)
-- ✅ 10 distinct first words (approaches)
+- ✅ 10 distinct first words (approaches) that pass distinctness test
-- ✅ 10 distinct second words (priorities)
+- ✅ 10 distinct second words (priorities) that pass grammar test
 - ✅ Selection prompt with exact structure
 - ✅ Explanation prompt with ⚠️ warnings
 - ✅ Theme colors (default to neutral: #8b7355, #c9b8a3, #fafafa, #2c2c2c)
 - ✅ `type: 'story-matrix'`

+### Step 7: Run Quality Validation

+⚠️ **IMPORTANT: Quiz is NOT complete until it passes quality validation!**

+**Why Two Phases?**
+- **Phase 1 (This file)**: Generate quiz with strong initial quality
+- **Phase 2 (Quality Checker)**: Rigorous validation to catch any issues

+The quality checker validates that:
+- Questions meet ALL 5 visceral quality criteria
+- Word matrix secondWords grammatically complete the quiz title
+- All 100 combinations (10×10) make sense when spoken aloud
+- firstWords and secondWords are truly distinct
+- No edge cases or issues slipped through

+**Process:**
+1. **Run `QUIZ_QUALITY_CHECKER.md`** on the generated quiz
+2. **If PASS (9/9 criteria)** → Quiz is complete and ready to use ✅
+3. **If FAIL** → Review specific issues flagged, fix them, then re-validate
+4. **Repeat until PASS** → No exceptions

+**Do not skip this step.** A quiz that passes the quality checker:
+- Will engage users with gut-feel, visceral questions
+- Will generate grammatically correct, natural-sounding results
+- Will create 100 truly distinct and meaningful archetypes
+- Is production-ready

 ---

-## Quality Checklist
+## Quality Checklist (Before Running Quality Checker)

-Before finalizing, verify:
+Pre-validation checks:

+- [ ] Exactly 8 questions with IDs q1-q8
-- [ ] All 10 first words are OBVIOUSLY different
+- [ ] All 10 first words pass distinctness test (can't be BOTH)
+- [ ] All 10 second words pass distinctness test (meaningfully different)
-- [ ] All 10 second words are OBVIOUSLY different
+- [ ] All 10 second words pass grammar test (complete quiz title)
 - [ ] Each question targets a different dimension
 - [ ] All questions have EXACTLY 3 options (not 4!)
 - [ ] All questions have `allowCustomInput: true`
-- [ ] All questions have unique `id` values (q1, q2, q3, etc.)
+- [ ] **All questions are VISCERAL** (immediate, present-tense, gut-feel)
-- [ ] **All questions are SCENARIO-BASED** (concrete situations, not vague preferences)
+- [ ] **All questions trigger emotional response** (not analytical thinking)
 - [ ] **All options show ACTIONS** (what they DO, not what they think/prefer)
+- [ ] **No "should", "would", or "how do you" language** in questions
 - [ ] Questions feel REAL and relatable to the topic
 - [ ] Selection prompt includes "do NOT make up names"
-- [ ] Explanation prompt includes ⚠️ warnings
+- [ ] Explanation prompt includes ⚠️ warnings about archetype naming
-- [ ] Explanation prompt has all 5 sections
+- [ ] Explanation prompt has all required sections
 - [ ] Theme colors are appropriate for topic (default to neutral)
 - [ ] Quiz ID is lowercase with hyphens

+**Then proceed to Step 7: Run QUIZ_QUALITY_CHECKER.md**

 ---